rcalix1/MachineLearningFoundations/DeployToWeb/fastAPI/README.md

-# AI Model Deployment MVP
+# AI Model Deployment MVP (with API Key)

 This is a minimal full-stack AI product template that:
 - Serves your ML model using FastAPI
 - Provides a UI using Streamlit
-- Works locally or can be deployed to Render.com
+- Adds simple API key protection to secure public endpoints

 ## 🔧 Setup